-Active Travel Studies is a peer reviewed, open access journal intended to provide a source of authoritative research on walking, cycling and other forms of active travel.
+Active Travel Studies is a peer reviewed, open access journal intended to provide a source of authoritative research on walking, wheeling, cycling and other forms of active travel.
 In the context of a climate emergency, widespread health problems associated with inactivity, and poor air quality caused in large part by fossil fuel transport, the journal is relevant and timely.
 It performs the critical function of providing practitioners and policy makers with access to current and robust findings on all subjects relevant to active travel.

 Research Articles

-2024-03-08 Volume 4 • Issue 1 • 2024 • Regular Issue
+2025-02-11 Volume 5 • Issue 1 • 2025 • Regular Issue

 Most Popular Articles